 All COE websites were developed and are maintained by the Center for the Advancement of Innovative Health Practices operating as the Child and Adolescent Health Measurement Initiative (CAHMI).
-CAHMI created and makes the COE model and tools available for use by clinicians, practices, organizations and families to assess and improve the quality of child care and promote child and family health.
+CAHMI created COE model and tools and makes them available for use by clinicians, practices, organizations and families to assess and improve the quality of child care and promote child and family health.

 Children's Online Privacy Protection Act

-We are in compliance with the requirements of COPPA (Children's Online Privacy Protection Act).
-We do not collect any information from anyone under 13 years of age.
-Our website, products and services are all directed to people who are at least 13 years old or older.
+CAHMI and its COE tools are in compliance with the requirements of COPPA (Children's Online Privacy Protection Act).
+CAHMI does not collect any information from anyone under 13 years of age.
+The website, products and services are all directed to people who are at least 13 years old or older.